NegruGeorge/OnlineShopDeployed/README.md

 Also you have an admin page from which you can control/edit/add/delete products from the store.

+If you want to check the admin page DM me for the admin acount... ( I don't put it here because I don't want anyone to add weird products to the site :)) )

 What i Learned
 -----
 * How to communicate with my client